ridge/tectonic-redocly/getting-started/iam/iam-getting-started.md

 ![delete group](delete-group.png)

 ## Granting Privileges to a Member
-Privileges may ne assigned to individual members (in addition to groups).
+Privileges may be assigned to individual members (in addition to groups).
 From the members list press the edit icon of the member.
-In this example we will add the Project Operator role to the member named Joe in the Sandbox project.
+In this example we will add the Project editor role to the member named Joe in the Sandbox project.

 ![member privileges](member-privilege.png)